insidemymind/my_github/readme.txt

 Hello, world!
-Git is a version control software.
+Git is a version control system.
+Git is free software.